QuangTrinh1612/erp-analytics-platform/transform/oracle_analytics/docs/table_descriptions.md

 - **Procurement Trends**: Identify trends in procurement activities, such as frequently ordered items or peak procurement periods.

 {% enddocs %}

+{% docs f_ar_line_item %}
+The 'f_ar_line_item' model is a comprehensive representation of Accounts Receivable (AR) line items.
+It is derived from multiple sources including customer transaction lines, headers, and distributions.
+The model includes a wide range of fields capturing various aspects of AR transactions such as transaction IDs, numbers, dates, classes, document types, currency codes, exchange rates, flags for prepayment, unpaid and on-hold status, total amounts, customer IDs, site IDs, line numbers, types, descriptions, quantities ordered, credited, invoiced, unit prices, sales order details, inventory item IDs, credit memo IDs, revenue amounts, remaining due amounts, tax rates, unit of measure codes, last update dates, and distribution items.
+The model also includes a unique identifier for each AR line item and a timestamp indicating the time of data ingestion.
+This model is particularly useful for financial analysis, reporting, and auditing purposes.
+{% enddocs %}